annaesvensson/yellow-help/1-en/how-to-customise-languages.md

 The second screenshot shows the folders `1-en`, `2-de`, `3-sv` and `default`.
 This gives you the URLs `http://website/en/` `http://website/de/` `http://website/sv/` and a home page `http://website/` that automatically detects the visitor's language.

 To show a language selection, you can create a page that lists available languages.
 The language selection can be integrated into the navigation of your website.
 This allows visitors to choose the language.

-## Customise settings

-To adjust the language of your website change the [language settings](how-to-change-the-system#language-settings).
-The language settings contain the language settings of of your website and all installed extensions.
-You can also add your own language settings to the configuration file, for example image captions.
+There are around 20 languages ​​to choose from.
 You can [make a translation](https://github.com/annaesvensson/yellow-language) if a language is missing.

 Do you have questions?
 [Get help](.).